 He adds that one of his next tasks is to figure out how to have less finishing on the panels.
-It was also at this point that the use of the oil-based Varathane proved to be an issue beyond its overall longevity in the heat.
+It was also at this point that the use of the oil-based Varathane.
+It proved to be an issue beyond its overall longevity in the heat.

-Emery explains that he sprayed the Varathane through a gun to optimize the application, not realizing he would have a problem with its drying time.
+Emery explains that he sprayed the Varathane through a gun to optimize the application.
+He did not realize he would have a problem with its drying time.

 “We had to get on top of the form once it was sprayed and do some sealing of the seams, and it was still gummy,” he says.

-From there, he was able to put the forms in the hands of 180 Degrees’ talented concrete crew who set them up.
+From there, he was able to put the forms in the hands of 180 Degrees’ talented concrete crew.
+The crew set them up.

-After the rebar was installed, the form was craned into place, and then completed with two truckloads of a custom white mix of concrete that was pumped in from the top and vibrated.
+After the rebar was installed, the form was craned into place.
+Then it was completed with two truckloads of a custom white mix of concrete that was pumped in from the top and vibrated.

 “It was very hard to do this because we have a very delicate form liner,” Emery says.
-“We were really, really careful to make sure not to have the long vibrators hit the outside and ruin the form liner.”
+“We were, really, cautious.
+Making sure not to have the long vibrators hit the outside and ruin the form liner.”